 Botany & Ecology Classes

-Study aspects of botany in the classroom and in the field including topics like seasonal plant identification, classification, nomenclature, plant behavior and other topics helpful to professionals and backyard gardeners alike.
-Explore biodiversity, human-caused impacts to ecosystems and strategies for conservation through the Garden’s ecology courses.
+Study aspects of botany in the classroom and in the field including topics like seasonal plant identification, classification, nomenclature, plant behavior, and other topics helpful to professionals and backyard gardeners alike.
+Explore biodiversity, human-caused impacts to ecosystems, and strategies for conservation through the Garden’s ecology courses.

-Class Schedule April – August 2025
+Class Schedule May – August 2026

-Intermediate Botany | June 3, 4, 5 | IN-PERSON
+Intermediate Botany | Starts May 27 | IN-PERSON

-Grasses, Sedges and Rushes | July 23, 24 | IN-PERSON
+Grasses, Sedges, and Rushes | Starts July 30 | IN-PERSON

 Identification of grasses, sedges and rushes is often perceived as one of the most difficult activities in the realm of botany.
 This is due to many factors, the most prominent of which are that grasses, sedges, and rushes (i.e., “the graminoids”) are usually small, narrow-leaved plants with unassuming, diminutive flowers – and they all look alike!
 Even more disconcerting, the “language” surrounding graminoid botany seems like an insurmountable pile of un-pronounceable Latin words with no end in sight.
 This course with Dr. Douglas DeBerry is for the disgruntled multitudes who would like to gain a better understanding of grass, sedge and rush terminology, classification, nomenclature and most importantly, identification.
+In addition, those already proficient in plant identification will find this course to be a useful refresher.
+Emphasis is on native or naturalized species in Virginia, and the use of dichotomous keys in technical plant manuals and regional floras.

 Login or Create an Account